 What are the Disadvantages of Sharing a Room?

-Having separate bedrooms requires a bigger property, which will increase your housing costs.
-At the same time, the hydro bill will increase as a family will use more lights, heating, and air conditioning.
+Having separate bedrooms requires a bigger home, and higher housing costs.
+At the same time, hydro and utility costs will increase.

 If siblings share a room and are of different ages, their bedtimes might differ.
 Or, concentrating on studies could become a challenge when siblings have conflicting schedules for study and playtime.

-If siblings sharing a bedroom have different standards in terms of cleanliness, neatness, and organization, it can lead to conflicts.
+If siblings sharing a bedroom have different standards such as cleanliness, neatness, and organization, it can lead to conflicts.
 If siblings are of different genders, privacy would be an issue, especially when dressing.

 What to Consider When Deciding the Size of Your Home